ebyeo/bigdata/README.md

 * source data is provided by Ford GoBike at their [website](https://www.fordgobike.com/) via this [link](https://www.fordgobike.com/system-data)
 * visualisation is hosted on carto.com at this [link](https://e0015358.carto.com/builder/cb097103-cd70-4d53-a749-627bad91fa95/embed).

+See here for [essential information](./docs/guide/30-essential.md) about the setup.

 ## System Overview
 For the demo, the system is put together in a VirtualBox VM with Ubuntu OS.
 The system covers
 * ingestion of the data using Apache Flume